-There is all manner of hauntings happening in our nation’s capitol including a demon cat that is the harbinger of trouble ahead and more than a few former presidents who don’t seem ready to exit The White House just yet!
+There is all manner of hauntings happening in our nation’s capital including a demon cat that is the harbinger of trouble ahead and more than a few former presidents who don’t seem ready to exit The White House just yet!

-Let’s take a closer look at the most haunted places in Washington D.C.:
+Let’s take a closer look at the most haunted places in Washington D.C.!

 5. The Octagon House